-For graduate programs, a maximum of six credits may be transferred toward the MA in the History of Decorative Arts, the MFA in Design and Technology, the MFA in Fine Arts, and the MFA in Transdisciplinary design; no credits may be transferred toward the MA in Fashion Studies, the MFA in Fashion Design and Society, the MFA in Lighting Design, and the MFA in Photography.
+For graduate programs, a maximum of six credits may be transferred toward the MA in History of Decorative Arts and Design, the MFA in Design and Technology, Fine Arts, and Transdisciplinary Design; and the MS in Design & Urban Ecologies.

+No credits may be transferred toward the MA in Design Studies and Fashion Studies; the MFA in Interior Design, Fashion Design & Society, Lighting Design, and Photography; the MS in Strategic Design and Management; and the Graduate Certificate in Design Business.